TheSabby/isolation-game-agent/README.md

 Additionally, agents will have a fixed time limit each turn to search for the best move and respond.
 If the time limit expires during a player's turn, that player forfeits the match, and the opponent wins.

+The analysis of different game board evaluation heuristics can be found in `heuristic_analysis.pdf`.
+A short summary of the Alpha-Go research paper can be found in `research_review.pdf`.

 ### Quickstart Guide